iks1/CodeNimbus/README.md

  - Custom file Tree structure so that I can add and delete file from user Interface
- - I was trying to create file on backend dynamically but `wsl` is not allowing and at the same time I can not swith to windows since I am using `nodepty`
+ - I was trying to create file on backend dynamically but `wsl` is not allowing and at the same time I can not switch to windows since I am using `nodepty`
  - Instead of giving access to my machine I might launch Docker inside Kubernetes and give access to the user.